 Now that you have found some credible, authoritative sources, you may be wondering how to organize the information you found in these sources to help you write your paper.
 This page provides several methods to help you organize your research before you begin the writing process.

-You may have used the Note Card Method in the past to help you organize information for a research paper.
-The Note Card Method has you write out quotes or paraphrased information on a note card and include information such as the topic of the source and where you found the source.
+You may have used Research Note Cards in the past to help you organize information for a research paper.
+Research Note Cards have you write out quotes or paraphrased information on a note card and include information such as the topic of the source and where you found the source.

-There are four parts to the Note Card Method:
+There are five parts to Research Note Cards:

 *Note: it is important to only put one quote or paraphrase per notecard.